saguileran/Simulation-Protocol/readme.md

 ### ParaView

-This option give us a posibilite to get a good and interactive visualization, ParaView can red xyz files and plot in two or three dimension.
+This option gives us a the possibility to get a good and interactive visualization, ParaView can read xyz files and plot in two or three dimensions.

-# Executing Codee
+# Executing Code

-To execute the code you first need download file from the [Acoustical Instruments.](https://github.com/saguileran/Acoustics-Instruments) repository, downloadng complete, or just the c++ file [D2Q5](https://github.com/saguileran/Acoustics-Instruments/blob/master/Simulation/Scripts/Examples/D2Q5-example.cpp).
-In the repository you can fnde other sccripts examples.
+To execute the code you first need to download the file from the [Acoustical Instruments.](https://github.com/saguileran/Acoustics-Instruments) repository, downloadng complete, or just the c++ file [D2Q5](https://github.com/saguileran/Acoustics-Instruments/blob/master/Simulation/Scripts/Examples/D2Q5-example.cpp).
+In the repository you can fnde other scripts examples.

 <p align="center">
   <img width="570" src="Images/LBM-Example.gif">
 </p>

- In the same folder you can find a python LBM unoptimized [D3Q7](https://github.com/saguileran/Acoustics-Instruments/blob/master/Simulation/Scripts/Examples/LB_D3Q7.ipynb), it is vero slowly and not get a good data visualization.
+ In the same folder you can find a python LBM unoptimized [D3Q7](https://github.com/saguileran/Acoustics-Instruments/blob/master/Simulation/Scripts/Examples/LB_D3Q7.ipynb), it is vero slowly and doesn't have  a good data visualization.

 # Data Analyze

-With the data generate by the script, the microphone data, you can now process the data with the FT.
+With the data generated by the script, the microphone data, you can now process the data with the FT.
 To make this you will now use a python script [PlotData](https://github.com/saguileran/Acoustics-Instruments/blob/master/Simulation/Scripts/Examples/PlotData.py)

-Execute the python codee just with *python PlotData.py*, after execute the command enter the rood folder, starting and ending with /, and file name.
-When the code has finished a new image appear
+Execute the python codee just with *python PlotData.py*, after execute the command enter the root folder, starting and ending with /, and file name.
+When the code has finished a new image will appear

 <p align="center">
   <img width="700" src="Images/60mm.png">